marty-oehme/page/src/content/blog/2025-04-12-adhoc-process-notifications/index.md

 The grep pattern is a clever bit of trickery which returns all results of the process itself, _without_ our grep for it.[^greptrick]

+I have deliberately kept it as a one-liner since that is generally how I quickly build and use it on the shell.
+For readability of course it can also be multi-lined and correctly indented which may make understanding especially in the beginning easier, which is how the other code snippets in this post are styled.

 [^greptrick]: See [this](https://unix.stackexchange.com/a/74186) stackoverflow answer for more details.
 Essentially since our grep command has more characters which it is not looking for we make it ignore itself.
 Quite neat.

 ## Remote capabilities